Aliases for UBR1 Gene

 The N-end rule pathway is one proteolytic pathway of the ubiquitin system.
 The recognition component of this pathway, encoded by this gene, binds to a destabilizing N-terminal residue of a substrate protein and participates in the formation of a substrate-linked multiubiquitin chain.
 This leads to the eventual degradation of the substrate protein.
 The protein described in this record has a RING-type zinc finger and a UBR-type zinc finger.
 Mutations in this gene have been associated with Johanson-Blizzard syndrome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for UBR1 Gene

 UBR1 (Ubiquitin Protein Ligase E3 Component N-Recognin 1) is a Protein Coding gene.
-Diseases associated with UBR1 include urethral obstruction and johanson-blizzard syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and leucine binding.
-An important paralog of this gene is UBR3.
+Diseases associated with UBR1 include Johanson-Blizzard Syndrome and Urethral Obstruction Sequence.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ligase activity and leucine binding.
+An important paralog of this gene is UBR2.